-Goodfood began carrying on business in 2014 and has yet to generate a profit from its operations in most regions.
+Goodfood began carrying on business in 2014 and has a limited history of generating a profit from its operations in most regions.
 Goodfood is therefore subject to many of the risks common to early-stage enterprises, including under-capitalization, cash shortages, limitations with respect to personnel, financial, and other resources and lack of significant revenues.
 There is no assurance that Goodfood will be successful in achieving a return on shareholders' investment and the likelihood of success must be considered in light of the early stage of operations.